MBA in Rural Management

 Sales Officer

-This job role offers retail items, merchandise, and services to clients.
+This job role offers retail items, merchandise and services to clients.

 National Sales Development Manager